dqops/dqo/docs/checks/column/numeric/negative-values.md

 ---
-title: negative values data quality checks
+title: Negative values data quality checks, SQL examples
 ---
-# negative values data quality checks
+# Negative values data quality checks, SQL examples

 This check finds and counts negative values in a numeric column.
 It raises a data quality issue when the count of negative values is above the maximum accepted count.